We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 This aluminum hybrid bike is lightweight, comfortable, and durable, which are all characteristics that best bikes for teens should have.

 The City Sport Geometry puts the rider in a relaxed position that’s sporty enough to balance the ride between comfort and speed.
 Perfect if you’re running late for school or a date.
+It also has suspension to take all the rough lumps out of the road.

 We recommend it to teens who appreciate both form and function and want a light bike for commutes, workouts, or weekend escapades with friends.